techidaily/site-phone-solutions/source/_posts/data-retrieval-tool-restore-lost-data-from-agni-2-5g-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        If you want the fastest and most effective way to recover lost data on Lava Agni 2 5G then the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is the ticket.
+        If you want the fastest and most effective way to recover lost data on Lava Agni 2 5G then the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is the ticket.
 With just a few clicks you will have your phone numbers, email addresses, messages, holiday photos, music and much more are back in your hands.
     </p>
 </div>
 </div>